 So far this year, 220 officers have been shot in the line of duty, 40 of whom were killed.
-The lethality of these attacks would be much greater but for the dramatic improvements in medical trauma science, as they have at the University of Maryland Shock Trauma Center, and anti-ballistic technology.
+The lethality of these attacks would be much greater but for the dramatic improvements in medical trauma science and anti-ballistic technology.
 Eighty-three officers have been shot in 67 separate ambush-style attacks, which has resulted in 20 officers being killed by gunfire.
 The 148% increase of ambush-style attacks from this time in 2020 is another stark reminder that our law enforcement officers are not just in harm's way due to the dangerous nature of their profession, but that they are the targets of cowardly individuals whose sole motivation is to injure or kill a law enforcement officer.